-WARNINGS
+A WARNINGS

-- 1. Read and understand the instruction manual and all safety warnings before operating this saw.
+- Read and understand the instruction manual and all safety warnings before operating this saw.
 Failure to follow instructions or heed warnings may result in electric shock, fire, serious personal injury or property damage.
 Save these instructions and refer to them whenever necessary. - 2.
-WARNING: This product contains one or more chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+WARNING: This product can expose you to chemicals including wood dust, which is known to the State of California to cause cancer.
+For more information, go to www.P65Warnings.ca.gov.
 In addition, some types of dust created by sawing, power sanding, grinding, drilling, and other construction activities also contain chemicals known to cause cancer, birth defects or other reproductive harm.
 Some examples of these chemicals are lead from lead-based paints, crystalline silica from bricks, cement, and other masonry products, and arsenic and chromium from chemically treated lumber.
-In addition, wood dust has been listed as a known human carcinogen by the U.S. government.
 The risk from exposure to these chemicals and to dust varies depending on how often you do this type of work.
-To reduce your exposure, work in a well ventilated area and work with approved safety equipment including dust masks or respirators designed to filter out such dust and chemicals. - 3.
+To reduce your exposure, work in a well-ventilated area and work with approved safety equipment including dust masks or respirators designed to filter out such dust and chemicals. - 3.
 This saw must be connected to a grounded wiring system or to a system having an equipment-grounding conductor.
 In the event of a malfunction or breakdown, grounding provides a path of least resistance for electric current to reduce the risk of electric shock.
 This saw is equipped with an electric cord having an equipment-grounding conductor and a grounding plug.
 The plug must be plugged into a matching outlet that is properly installed and grounded in accordance with all local codes and ordinances.
 Do not modify the plug provided if it will not fit the outlet; have the proper outlet installed by a qualified electrician.
 Improper connection of the equipment-grounding conductor can result in a risk of electric shock and/or malfunction.
-The conductor with insulation having an outer surface that is green with or without yellow stripes is the equipment-grounding conductor.
+The conductor with insulation having an outer surface that is green with or without yellow stripes is the equipmentgrounding conductor.
 If repair or replacement of the electric cord or plug is necessary, do not connect the equipment-grounding conductor to a live terminal.